benjamin-thomas/elm-spa-example/README.md

 It was designed prior to Elm `0.19.1` so it mostly served as inspiration from early implementations.

+## Deployment

+The live app is available at: https://benjamin-thomas.github.io/elm-spa-example/gh/

 ## Objectives

 - demonstrate SPA routing techniques